Pepper Comparisons

 Heat Gap

-Cayenne vs Jalapeño
+Cayenne vs Jalapeno

 Heat Gap

-Aji Amarillo vs Aji Panca Showdown
+Aji Amarillo vs Panca

 Aji Amarillo and Aji Panca are both Peruvian staples from the same botanical family, but they sit at opposite ends of…